brucou/react-state-driven/README.md

 - we quickly present the rationale behind modelling user interfaces with state machines and the resulting architecture
 - we continue with our API design goals
-- we finally explain and document the actual API together with a not-so-trivial example of use
+- we finally explain and document the actual API together with a not-so-trivial example of use, taken from other similar libraries

 # Modelling user interfaces with state machines
 We are going all along to refer to a image search application example to illustrate our